-There are two functions to the Act, these are for a ‘public authority’ to routinely publish information (via a publication scheme) and they must also answer requests for information.
+There are two functions to the Act: firstly, for a ‘public authority’ to routinely publish information (via a publication scheme); secondly, they must also answer requests for information.

 Requests for information

-- The law says the public authority has to reply to the request promptly and in any case withing 20 working days, in most circumstances, to say whether the information is withheld.
+- The law says the public authority has to reply to the request promptly and in any case within 20 working days, in most circumstances, to say whether the information is withheld

 As well as responding to requests for information under the Act public authorities are also required to publish information on a regular basis.